benchan911/tp/docs/DeveloperGuide.md

 The method addToList() calls addStudent(studentList) from UI to get user input for student names to be added.
 The names are added to studentList in addStudent(studentList).
-After user has done input, studentList will be printed, and this new list is added to studentListCollection.
+After user has done input, `studentList` will be printed, and this new list is added to `studentListCollection`.

 1. Delete student list
 ![DeleteStudentList](images/DeleteStudentList.png)
  *Sequence diagram of DeleteStudentList*
-DeleteStudentList is a subclass of Command.
+`DeleteStudentList` is a subclass of Command.
 It allows the user to delete a student list from the studentListCollection.
-If the studentListCollection is empty, execute() calls displayStudentListCollectionEmpty() form UI, to inform the user.
+If the `studentListCollection` is empty, execute() calls displayStudentListCollectionEmpty() form UI, to inform the user.
 Else, it calls deleteFromExisting() from the same class and get user input for index, the list number to be deleted.
-The (index-1)th list in studentListCollection is deleted.
+The (index-1)th list in `studentListCollection` is deleted.

 1. Clear student list
 ![ClearStudentList](images/ClearStudentList.png)
  *Sequence diagram of ClearStudentList*
-ClearStudentList is a subclass of Command.
-It allows the user to clear the studentListCollection.
+`ClearStudentList` is a subclass of Command.
+It allows the user to clear the `studentListCollection`.
 The method execute() calls clear() from the same class.
-If the studentListCollection is empty, clear() calls displayStudentListCollectionEmpty() from UI, to inform the user.
+If the `studentListCollection` is empty, clear() calls displayStudentListCollectionEmpty() from UI, to inform the user.
-Else, it calls clear() from StudentListCollection to clear the collection.
+Else, it calls clear() from `StudentListCollection` to clear the collection.
 The user will get informed when a success clear has been performed.

 1. View student list
 ![ViewStudentList](images/ViewStudentList.png)
  *Sequence diagram of ViewStudentList*
-ViewStudentList is a subclass of Command.
-It allows the user to view a self generated table based on the data in studentListCollection.
+`ViewStudentList` is a subclass of Command.
+It allows the user to view a self generated table based on the data in `studentListCollection`.
 The method execute() calls displayStudentList() from the same class.
-If the studentListCollection is empty, displayStudentList() calls displayStudentListCollectionEmpty() from UI, to inform the user.
+If the `studentListCollection` is empty, displayStudentList() calls displayStudentListCollectionEmpty() from UI, to inform the user.
 Else, it calls printStudentListCollection() from UI to print the table.